TCPA Compliance for AI Calling at Law Firms

 Here are some of the most impactful state-level regulations:

-This patchwork of regulations means that a law firm in California following up with a lead in Florida needs to comply with federal TCPA, California's calling regulations, and Florida's Telephone Solicitation Act — all on the same call.
+This patchwork of regulations means a law firm in California following up with a lead in Florida needs to comply with federal TCPA, California's calling regulations, and Florida's Telephone Solicitation Act, all on the same call.
 Manually tracking and enforcing these rules is impractical.
-The compliance system must be automated and built into the calling platform itself.
+Your firm should review the applicable rules with counsel and configure calling windows, disclosures, and consent capture accordingly.

 The consent capture framework

 Consent is the foundation of TCPA compliance.
 Without properly documented consent, every outbound call is a potential violation.
-But consent capture doesn't have to be cumbersome — it just needs to be systematic.
+Consent capture doesn't have to be cumbersome.
+It just needs to be systematic, and it lives with the firm.

-For law firms using AI reception, the most natural point to capture consent is during the initial inbound call.
-When a prospect calls your firm, they've already initiated contact.
-This establishes an existing business relationship, but outbound follow-up calls still require explicit consent documentation.
+For law firms using AI reception, there are two natural points for the firm to capture consent: on the firm's intake form (where a prospect submits a web inquiry) and during the initial inbound call.
+When a prospect submits an inquiry or calls your firm, they've already initiated contact.
+Outbound follow-up calls still require documented consent.

 An effective consent capture framework includes several components:

-• Consent documentation: The system records that consent was given, when it was given, and the specific language used.
+- Consent documentation: The firm should retain a record of what consent was given, when, and the specific language used.
 This creates an audit trail that can be produced if compliance is ever questioned.
+The record lives with the firm (form vendor, CRM, internal compliance log) and travels with the lead.

-• Consent type classification: Different types of outbound calls require different levels of consent.
-The system must distinguish between express consent (sufficient for informational calls) and express written consent (required for marketing calls).
+- Consent type classification: Different types of outbound calls require different levels of consent.
+Distinguish between express consent (sufficient for informational calls under an existing business relationship) and express written consent (required for marketing calls).

-• Consent revocation handling: Recipients can revoke consent at any time.
-The system must immediately process revocation requests and prevent any further outbound calls to that number.
+- Consent revocation handling: Recipients can revoke consent at any time.
+The firm's workflow must process revocation requests promptly and prevent any further outbound calls to that number.
+Revocation captured by SMS STOP-keywords is honored automatically by the platform; voice opt-outs and other revocations are the firm's responsibility to log.

-• Consent expiration: Consent doesn't last forever.
-The system should track when consent was captured and flag records where consent may have become stale, triggering a refresh process before making additional calls.
+- Consent freshness: Consent doesn't last forever.
+Track when consent was captured and refresh on long-dormant records before making additional calls.

 What types of outbound calls are permitted